vvscode/docs/docs/tutorials/net/building-your-own-conferencing-system-with-aspnet-mvc-part-2-adding-a-web-client.md

 title: "Building Your Own Conferencing System With ASP.NET MVC - Part 2: Adding A Web Client"
 excerpt: "If you followed the first tutorial we continue on that one and we will look at building a web based client to connect users to a conference."
 ---
-In `part 1 <building-a-conferencing-system>`, we built the foundation for our conference calling system, and in this part of the tutorial, we will look at building a web based client to connect users to a conference.
+In [part 1](doc:building-a-conferencing-system), we built the foundation for our conference calling system, and in this part of the tutorial, we will look at building a web based client to connect users to a conference.

 All of the source code is available on [GitHub here](https://github.com/sinch/net-demo.sinch.com).